auditt7708/cluster-pacemaker/README.md

 WARNING: this is alpha-version quality proof-of concept role that still needs some polishing and is using custom modules
          to interact with pacemaker through python.
 This is suitable for testing purposes only.

-To get in touch with author you can use email ondrej-xa2iel8u@famera.cz or create a issue on github when requesting some feature.